-- a) all pupils with EHCPs receive appropriate support from the SENDCo, Curriculum Linked Teaching Assistants and, as appropriate, outside agencies; - b) other pupils with special needs but without EHCPs are also given support appropriate to their needs, for example pupils may receive: - small group or individual tuition from Curriculum Linked Teaching Assistants as part of an intervention programme;
+- a) all pupils with EHCPs receive appropriate support from the SENDCos, Learning Coaches and, as appropriate, outside agencies; - b) other pupils with special needs but without EHCPs are also given support appropriate to their needs, for example pupils may receive: - small group or individual tuition from Learning Coaches as part of an intervention programme;

-- classroom support to access the curriculum; - inclusion in after-school homework support sessions; - timetabled alternative curriculum opportunities within the school's Nexus provision.
+- classroom support to access the curriculum; - adaptive teaching by all teachers, informed by SEND information provided by the Learning Support Department; - inclusion in after-school homework support sessions; - timetabled alternative curriculum opportunities within the school's Nexus provision.

 ICT equipment and software designed to support the learning of pupils with SEND is available through the Learning Support Department.
 The Learning Support Department will allocate resources to those with the greatest needs.
-Additional resources are allocated to subject departments with the expectation that departments will provide materials to enable differentiated learning, including support for the able child.
+Additional resources are allocated to subject departments with the expectation that teachers plan lessons to facilitate full access to the curriculum by all pupils, including support for the able child.